webrecorder/web-replay-gen/examples/runtime-only-archives/README.md

 # Example: Runtime-Only Archives

-Point `runtimeOnlyArchives` to a JSON file relative to `_site` to skip archive pre-processing and pre-rednering.
+Point `runtimeOnlyArchives` to a JSON file relative to `_site` to skip archive pre-processing and pre-rendering.
 The specified JSON file must have an `archives` array of `{ url }`.
 For example, given the following folder structure:

 ```
 .
 ├── _site
+│   ├── custom_data_source
+│   │   └── archives.json
 │   ├── index.html
-│   └── data_sources
-│       └── archives.json
+│   └── wrg-runtime-config.json
 └── wrg-config.json
 ```